Syed Rafiullah

 Syed Agha Rafiullah is a Pakistani politician who was a member of the National Assembly of Pakistan in 2024.
-Rafiullah previously served in the post from August 2018 till August 2023.
+Rafiullah previously served in the post from August 2018 until August 2023.

 Political career

 He was elected to the National Assembly of Pakistan from Constituency NA-238 (Malir-III) as a candidate of Pakistan Peoples Party in the 2018 Pakistani general election.

 He was re-elected to the National Assembly of Pakistan from Constituency NA-230 (Malir-II) as a candidate of Pakistan Peoples Party in the 2024 Pakistani general election.